 Candidates and residents with plastic or cardboard campaign signs are encouraged to take them apart and recycle them at any of these locations:

-- Edmonton Waste Management Centre (13111 Meridian Street)
+- Edmonton Waste Management Centre (250 Aurum Road NE)

-- Recycling Depots (signs must be put in the bins with red labels - no metal frames or wooden stakes permitted)
+- Recycling Depots (cardboard and plastic signs only–no metal frames or wooden stakes permitted)